irvs/ros2_tms_for_construction/CHAPTER1.md

 To store the position and joint angles of a construction vehicle to mongoDB, run the following steps:

-Please rewrite "executable" and output topic neme, machine name to your system.
+Please rewrite "executable" and output topic neme, machine name to your system in "tms_sp_machine_odom_and_joints_launch.py".

 ```
 tms_sp_machine_odom_node1 = Node(